twobob/PHPMusicTools/README.md

 # License
 GPL.
 See https://www.gnu.org/licenses/gpl-3.0.en.html .

 I can't imagine what sort of trouble you could possibly get into using this code, but the authors and maintainers don't accept any responsibility for losses resulting from its use.
-It's a work in progress, so this comes with no warranteee whatsoever, and functionality may be incomplete or not exactly as described.
+It's a work in progress, so this comes with no warrantee whatsoever, and functionality may be incomplete or not exactly as described.

 This code is not guaranteed to be safe, either.
 Use at your own risk.